squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 Inspired by an [accepted proposal](https://github.com/ziglang/zig/issues/3702) for [Zig](https://ziglang.org/) to include support for compiling Windows resource script (`.rc`) files, I set out on what I thought at the time would be a somewhat straightforward side-project of writing a Windows resource compiler in Zig.
-I figured that, since there are multiple existing open source projects with similar goals (`windres`, `llvm-rc`--both are cross-platform Windows resource compilers), I could use them as a reference, and that the syntax of `.rc` files didn't look too complicated.
+I figured that, since there are multiple existing open source projects with similar goals (`windres`, `llvm-rc`&mdash;both are cross-platform Windows resource compilers), I could use them as a reference, and that the syntax of `.rc` files didn't look too complicated.

 **I was wrong on both counts.**

 While the `.rc` syntax *in theory* is not complicated, there are edge cases hiding around every corner, and each of the existing alternative Windows resource compilers handle each edge case very differently from the canonical Microsoft implementation.

 With a goal of byte-for-byte-identical-outputs (and possible bug-for-bug compatibility) for my implementation, I had to effectively start from scratch, as even [the Windows documentation couldn't be fully trusted to be accurate](https://github.com/MicrosoftDocs/win32/pulls?q=is%3Apr+author%3Asqueek502).
-Ultimately, I went with fuzz testing (with `rc.exe` as the source of truth/oracle) as my method of choice for deciphering the behavior of the Windows resource compiler (this is similar to something I did [with Lua](https://www.ryanliptak.com/blog/fuzzing-as-test-case-generator/) a while back).
+Ultimately, I went with fuzz testing (with `rc.exe` as the source of truth/oracle) as my method of choice for deciphering the behavior of the Windows resource compiler (this approach is similar to something I did [with Lua](https://www.ryanliptak.com/blog/fuzzing-as-test-case-generator/) a while back).

 This process led to a few things: